 Three steps to beamtime allocation

 Under the Excellence-Based Access mode, access is granted free of charge following competitive evaluation of the excellence and scientific merit of Experiment Proposals by ELI's international Peer Review Panel (PRP)and assessment of their technical and safety feasibility.
 Results of Experiments performed as part of this access process should be published and made open.
-The PRP consists of independent experts appointed by ELI responsible for evaluating the excellence and scientific merit of the Experiment Proposals submitted to ELI via the ELI ERIC User Portal and for providing advice on the Proposals that should be awarded access to the ELI Facilities.
+The PRP consists of independent experts appointed by ELI responsible for evaluating the excellence and scientific merit of the Experiment Proposals submitted to ELI via the ELI User Office System (UOS) and for providing advice on the Proposals that should be awarded access to the ELI Facilities.

-• Step 2 - Feasibility Assessment: Proposals, once submitted, are assessed by authorised ELI Staff to confirm their technical and safety feasibility.
+Step 2 - Feasibility Assessment: Proposals, once submitted, are assessed by authorised ELI Staff to confirm their technical and safety feasibility.
 Users are strongly encouraged to get in touch with the ELI Staff indicated as contact persons for each instrument ahead of submission to clarify any feasibility questions.

-• Step 3 - Peer-review: The scientific merit of proposals is assessed by the ELI Peer Review Panel (PRP), which consists of independent scientific experts.
+Step 3 - Peer-review: The scientific merit of proposals is assessed by the ELI Peer Review Panel (PRP), which consists of independent scientific experts.
 The PRP provides advice to the ELI management by assigning a score and a rank to the proposals.

 Enabling scientific excellence